-We have come to know Jacob Dahlgren (born 1970 in Stockholm) as an artist who segues from the ideals of the form and mission of classic constructivism to works made from everyday objects available to everyone and underlining social coherence.
+We have come to know Jacob Dahlgren (born 1970) as an artist who segues from the ideals of the form and mission of classic constructivism to works made from everyday objects available to everyone and underlining social coherence.

 He may paint seemingly non-figurative modernist paintings and make video pieces or prints of stripes that are surprisingly based on the patterns of Dahlgren’s collection of t-shirts, at present numbering well over a thousand.
 He works with everyday objects: tin cans, disposable cups, clothes hangers, measures and even saws, constructing elegant entities from them that appear to be abstract.

 Not only providing aesthetic pleasure, Dahlgren’s works surprise their viewers, arousing the joy of realisation.
 He seems to refine the everyday experience, reminding us that it is worth looking around us.
 At the same time, he carries on the heritage of constructivism, renewing and refreshing it, and bringing it to the present day.

 The Not And Or works on show are composed of found and surplus materials.
 They are reliefs, the severest of which bring to mind the purely abstract compositions of Auguste Herbin (1882–1960) and Ben Nicholson (1894–1982).
 Others, in turn, appear to refer to the stylisation of comic strip and some to the experiments with materials of Italian Arte Povera of the 1960s and 1970s.

 The works are spatial.
 They have openings in their covering surfaces, revealing the wall on which they are mounted and making it part of the work.
 Some of them can also be viewed from both sides and mounted freely in a space if so desired.